 - Transfer student with a cumulative GPA of 3.5 or higher

-- Dual-credit or dual-enrollment high school graduate with a cumulative GPA of 3.5 or higher
+- Dual-credit or dual-enrollment high school student with a cumulative GPA of 3.5 or higher

 Experience the Benefits of Joining the Honors Program!

 - Opportunities to explore fields of study not typically offered at the community college level

 - Tailor-made educational opportunities that allow you to control what you learn and how you learn it

 - A chance of being awarded a $500 scholarship